geoapi-pt/main/README.md

 ## How to install this API on your machine

- 1. Install nodeJS, npm and git
+ 1. Install NodeJS and git
  2. Clone the project:<br>
     `git clone https://github.com/jfoclpf/geoptapi.git`
  3. Enter the newly created directory and install dependencies<br>